Q: What is Lexapro?

 A: It is important to tell your healthcare professional about all prescription and non-prescription medicines, vitamins, and herbal supplements that you take.
 Do not take Lexapro with Celexa (citalopram), another drug used to treat depression.
 Because Lexapro and Celexa are similar, taking them together increases the risk of an overdose.
 Talk to your healthcare professional if you plan to drink alcohol while taking Lexapro.

 A: The injuries caused by Lexapro, including birth defects, can place an emotional and financial burden on individuals and families.
 By filing a product liability lawsuit, patients may be able to obtain compensation for injuries either they or their newborn haved sustained.
-Since product liability law can be complicated, patients are encouraged to pursue a free consultation with a product liability lawyer in order to learn more about their legal options.
+Since product liability law can be complicated, patients are encouraged to pursue a free claim evaluation by a product liability lawyer in order to learn more about their legal options.